aron-bordin/neo-hpstr-jekyll-theme/theme-setup/index.md

 ## License

-This theme is free and open source software, distributed under the [MIT License]({{ site.url }}/LICENSE) version 2 or later.
+This theme is free and open source software, distributed under the [MIT License]({{ "/LICENSE" | prepend: site.baseurl }}) version 2 or later.
 So feel free to to modify this theme to suit your needs.

----

-[^1]: Used to generate absolute URLs in `feed.xml`, and for canonical URLs in `head.html`.
-Don't include a trailing `/` in your base url ie: http://mademistakes.com.
-When developing locally I suggest using http://localhost:4000 or whatever localhost you're using to properly load all theme stylesheets, scripts, and image assets.
-If you leave this variable blank all links will resolve correctly except those pointing to home.

-[^2]: If you're using GitHub Pages to host your site be aware that plugins are disabled.
-So you'll need to build your site locally and then manually deploy if you want to use this sweet plugin.